Every Child Matters | Diversity Dialogues | President's Office | Leadership | UNB

 Every Child Matters: Remembering the Children

-Content warning: This event relates to Indian Residential Schools and deals with topics which may cause trauma to readers due to its troubling subject matter.
+Content warning: This event relates to Residential Schools and deals with difficult topics.

 In response to the Truth and Reconciliation Commission of Canada: Calls to Action, Canada designated Sept.
 30 National Truth and Reconciliation Day to provide an opportunity to recognize and commemorate the tragic history and ongoing legacy of residential schools and to honour their survivors, their families and communities.